Podcast - Optimizing EWMA and CUSUM Control Charts for Effective Process Monitoring

 Host 1: Let data guide you, and keep exploring and pushing the boundaries of what’s possible.
 Until next time!

-🔍 Discover Kaptan Data Solutions—your partner for data science and interactive visualization!
+🔍 Discover Kaptan Data Solutions — your partner for medical-physics data science & QA!

-We're a French startup dedicated to building innovative web applications focused on data science and interactive visual analytics.
+We're a French startup dedicated to building innovative web applications for medical physics, and quality assurance (QA).

-🌐 Visit our website to see all our services and tech updates
+🌐 Explore all our medical-physics services and tech updates

-💻 Explore our ready-to-use interactive Streamlit apps directly online
+💻 Test our ready-to-use QA dashboards online

-Our areas of expertise include:
+Our expertise covers:

 Comments